TeunK/Java-TicketMap/README.md

 For example when the grid model scales from (-1000000, -1000000) to (1000000, 1000000) and only hosting about 20 dispersed events in total.
 For this reason, the method in example 1 sounds more realistic.
 ```

+##Building

+Make sure [Maven](http://maven.apache.org/install.html) is installed on your device and run the following command:

+> $ mvn package

+This should create an executable jar file inside the `target` folder

+##Execution

+To execute the jar file, run the following command from the project folder:

+> $ java -jar target/viagogo-1.0-SNAPSHOT.jar

+##Tests

+All tests, located in the `src\test\..\viagogo` folder, are automatically executed when building the project.